Our ambition: creating systemic change

 Persuading governments to implement systemic change will take time – time our planet simply doesn’t have.
 That’s why it’s important that we all start to make changes now.
 We are working with micro-charity EcoCounts to establish a community action group in North London, UK committed to reducing their carbon footprint.
 EcoCounts is free to join and members benefit from shared learning and keeping track of how they are living more sustainably; EcoCore benefits from learning how communities work together and can best be supported to make the changes our planet needs.

 Find out more about other ways to get involved in our work: Get Involved

 Endorsement from Experts

-Personal Carbon Allowances is a framework for reducing CO2 emissions based on fairness and practicality, and I can see that the Universal Carbon Credits policy would build on that on a larger scale.
+Personal Carbon Allowances is a framework for reducing CO2 emissions based on fairness and practicality, and I can see that the Carbon Currency policy would build on that on a larger scale.
 Since the world needs radical, equitable and effective solutions, it would be fantastic to see something based on these principles tried out and put into practice.